ddigiorg/AI-TensorFlow/install/install-TF_2016-02-27.md

 ```
 $ tar -xvzf cudnn-7.0-linux-x64-v4.0-prod.tgz
 ```
 After you have extracted the tarball file it will create a /opt/cuda/cuda folder.
-Copy the cuDNN files into the necessary CUDA Toolkit directories:
+Navigate to /opt/cuda/cuda and copy the cuDNN files into the necessary CUDA Toolkit directories:
 ```
 $ sudo cp cuda/include/cudnn.h /opt/cuda/include
 $ sudo cp cuda/lib64/libcudnn* /opt/cuda/lib64